 Net cash used in operating activities in 2020 was RMB151.7 million.
-This amount was primarily attributable to net loss of RMB92.0 million, adjusted to add back certain non-cash expenses, principally share-based compensation of RMB54.9 million and depreciation and amortization of RMB6.2 million, allowance for doubtful accounts of RMB13.3 million, and further adjusted downwards due to changes in operating assets and liabilities primarily included an increase of RMB134.7 million in accounts receivable resulting from our slower collections from customers due to COVID-19 impacts in 2020, an increase of RMB29.3 million in inventories in line with our business expansion, an increase of RMB5.0 million in prepayments and other current assets, an increase of RMB2.6 million in amount due from a related party, an increase of RMB16.2 million in other non-current assets, and an increase of RMB2.4 million in contract liabilities, and partially offset by an increase of RMB26.6 million in accounts payable, a decrease of RMB13.5 million in cost and estimated earnings in excess of billings, an increase of RMB3.7 million in deferred income.
+This amount was primarily attributable to net loss of RMB92.0 million, adjusted to add back certain non-cash expenses, principally share-based compensation of RMB54.9 million and depreciation and amortization of RMB6.2 million, allowance for doubtful accounts of RMB13.3 million, and further adjusted downwards due to changes in operating assets and liabilities.
+The changes in operating assets and liabilities primarily included an increase of RMB134.7 million in accounts receivable resulting from our slower collections from customers due to COVID-19 impacts in 2020, an increase of RMB29.3 million in inventories in line with our business expansion, an increase of RMB5.0 million in prepayments and other current assets, an increase of RMB2.6 million in amount due from a related party, an increase of RMB 16.2 million in other non-current assets, and an increase of RMB2.4 million in contract liabilities, and partially offset by an increase of RMB26.6 million in accounts payable, a decrease of RMB13.5 million in cost and estimated earnings in excess of billings, an increase of RMB3.7 million in accrued expenses and other liabilities, a decrease of RMB4.3 million in unbilled revenue, and an increase of RMB3.7 million in deferred income.
 The increases in accounts receivable, inventories, amount due from a related party, prepayments and other current assets, other non-current assets, contract liabilities, accounts payable and accrued expenses and other liabilities were all primarily due to the growth of our business.
 The decrease in cost and estimated earnings in excess of billings was primarily due to incremental billings and collection in connection with two completed smart city management projects.
 The increase in unbilled revenue was primarily due to certain services provided but unbilled.
 The increase in deferred income was primarily due to receipt of upfront payment of shared income from a third-party service provider.

 Net cash used in operating activities in 2019 was RMB55.5 million.
 This amount was primarily attributable to net loss of RMB48.0 million, adjusted to add back certain non-cash expenses, principally share-based compensation of RMB14.7 million and depreciation and amortization of RMB5.7 million, and further adjusted downwards due to changes in operating assets and liabilities.
-The changes in operating assets and liabilities primarily included an increase of RMB39.0 million in accounts receivable, an increase of RMB12.3 million in inventories, an increase of RMB5.7 million in prepayments and other current assets, and an increase of RMB10.4 million in accounts payable, a decrease of RMB4.2 million in cost and estimated earnings in excess of billings, and an increase of RMB4.0 million in advances from customer.
+The changes in operating assets and liabilities primarily included an increase of RMB39.0 million in accounts receivable, an increase of RMB12.3 million in inventories, an increase of RMB5.7 million in prepayments and other current assets, and an increase of RMB4.8 million in unbilled revenue, and partially offset by an increase of RMB14.0 million in accounts payable, a decrease of RMB4.2 million in cost and estimated earnings in excess of billings, and an increase of RMB4.0 million in advances from customer.
 The increases in accounts receivable, inventories, prepayments and other current assets, advances from customers, accounts payable and accrued expenses and other liabilities were all primarily due to the growth of our air mobility solutions business.
 The decrease in cost and estimated earnings in excess of billings was primarily due to incremental billings made in connection with two completed smart city management projects.
 The increase in unbilled revenue was primarily due to certain services provided but unbilled.